TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/AM/ASK/OOK Generic/Sender/SYN115/README.md

 | Transmission Rate | <10 Kbps |
 | Size | 15x11.8mm |

+The chip [SYN115](materials/syn115_datasheet.pdf) that is used on the breakout board can both *send* and *receive*, however the board implements a pure *sender*.
+Typically, this sender is sold n packs of two, together with a dedicated *receiver* breakout board ([SYN480R](https://done.land/components/data/datatransmission/wireless/shortrangedevice/am/ask/ookgeneric/receiver/syn480r/)=, implementing a *unidirectional data transmission* as is commonly needed in *remote control* scenarios like *garage door openers* and alike.

 ## Pins
 The board comes with *three* pins plus a solder pad tp connect an *antenna*.